walt-er/compos/README.md

 end

--- make a special blob with collision local collider_blob = copy(blob)
+-- make a special blob with collision local collider_blob = combine(
+    copy(blob),
+    {
+        'sprite',

-collider_blob.sprite = copy(sprite)
+        tag = 'player',

-collider_blob.init = function(self)
+        init = function(self)
             self.color = 7
             resize(self, 16, 16)
             translate(self, 56, 56)
             self.velocity:set(1, 0)
-    self.collider:set(self)
             self.gravity:set'0.1'
             self.outline = 0
-    self.sprite:animate(self, split'0, 2, 0, 4', 1, true)
+            self.sprite:animate(self, split'0,2,0,4', 1, true)
-end
+            self.collider:set(self)
+        end,

--- you can also register for special update stages
--- options are early_upate, late_update, and fixed_update (or early_draw!)
+        -- you can also register for special update stages -- options are early_upate, late_update, and fixed_update (or early_draw!)
-collider_blob.late_update = function(self)
+        late_update = function(self)

             -- flip sprite based on direction
             self.sprite.flipped = self.velocity.x < 0

             -- controls!
             local push = 0.3
             if btn'0' then
                 self.velocity:accelerate(-push, 0)
             elseif btn'1' then
                 self.velocity:accelerate(push, 0)
             elseif btn'2' then
                 self.velocity:accelerate(0, -push)
             elseif btn'3' then
                 self.velocity:accelerate(0, push)
             end
-end
+        end,

--- if an actor has a "collision" function, it will check for collisions with other colliders every frame -- all actors can have colliders at little cost, but too many "collision" functions add up! collider_blob.collision = function(self, newvec, other)
+        -- if an actor has a "collision" function, it will check for collisions with other colliders every frame -- all actors can have colliders at little cost, but too many "collision" functions add up! collision = function(self, newvec, other)

-    -- this function takes too colliders and returns the direction of collision -- the direction returned (left, right, top, or bottom) is relative to the parent local direction = collision_direction(self.collider, other.collider)
+            -- this function takes too colliders and returns the direction of collision -- the direction returned (left, right, top, or bottom) is relative to the parent local direction = collision_direction(self, other)
             if (direction == '') direction = rnd'2' > 0 and 'left' or 'right'

             -- this could be done better :/
             -- it's a demo, gimme a break! local bump_force_x, bump_force_y, x_bump, y_bump = self.velocity.x, self.velocity.y, other.velocity.x, other.velocity.y
             local r = other.r or 0
             if direction == 'left' then
                 x_bump = min(bump_force_x, 0) - 1
                 other.velocity.newvec.x = newvec.x - other.w -- newvec is where the parent object will be at the ned of this frame elseif direction == 'right' then
                 x_bump = max(bump_force_x, 0) + 1
                 other.velocity.newvec.x = newvec.x + self.w + r
             elseif direction == 'top' then
                 y_bump = min(bump_force_y) - 1
                 other.velocity.newvec.y = newvec.y - other.h
             elseif direction == 'bottom' then
                 y_bump = max(bump_force_y) + 1
                 other.velocity.newvec.y = newvec.y + self.h + r
             end

             other.velocity:set(x_bump, y_bump)

             return newvec
         end
+    }
+);

 -- add to compos actors
 add(actors, collider_blob)

--- not all actors need compos! local title_text = {
+-- -- not all actors need compos! local title_text = {
     update = function(self)
         self.y = 64 + sin(time()) * 8